kbarker223/Genetic-Expression-Analysis/README.md

 ### Dimensionality Reduction & Treatment Ranking

 **`PCA_Analysis.ipynb`** *(Tony)*
 Runs PCA on standardized gene expression values and produces biplots of the first two principal components to visualize separation between treatments and control.
-Computes log2 fold change of SNHG14 per treatment to rank knockdown effectiveness, and Euclidean distance from each treatment centroid to the control centroid in PCA space as a proxy for transcriptome-wide safety.
-Combines both metrics into a **Pareto optimality scatter plot** to identify the four candidates — `hATF567`, `hATF561`, `nZF105`, `nZF139` — that best balance target knockdown with minimal off-target disruption.
+Computes log2 fold change of SNHG14 per treatment to rank effectiveness, and Euclidean distance from each treatment centroid to the control centroid in PCA space as a proxy for transcriptome-wide safety.
+Combines both metrics into a **Pareto optimality scatter plot** to identify the four candidates: `hATF567`, `hATF561`, `nZF105`, `nZF139` that best balance target knockdown with minimal off-target disruption.
 Outputs `data/pca_summary.csv` used by all downstream analyses.

 **`multi_dim_PCA.ipynb`**
 Extended PCA exploration across additional principal components.